Gigaspaces/xap-docs/site/content/xap/12.3/dev-java/web-jetty-processing-unit-container.markdown

 </dependency>
 ```

 ## Examples

-Lets take some deployment scenarios examples and see how the plain mode works.
-If we have a web application packaged as WAR, by the name petclinic.
-We have started four GSCs, two on each machine.
+The following deployment scenario examples show how plain mode works.
+Assume we have a web application packaged as WAR, called **petclinic**.
+4 GSCs are started, 2 on each machine.
 We then deploy 4 instances of the petclinic application.

-The end result of the deployment will be 4 instances, one instance per GSC.
-The first instance will be on GSC, using port 8080, and a web context path of `petclinic`.
-The second instance will run on another GSC with port 8081, and a web context path of `petclinic`.
-The third instance will run on another GSC, with port 8082 and a web context path of `petclinic`.
-The last instance will run on the last GSC, with port 8083 and a web context path of `petclinic`.
+The end result of the deployment is 4 instances, 1 instance per GSC.
+The first instance is on a GSC using port 8080, and with a web context path of `petclinic`.
+The second instance runs on another GSC with port 8081 and a web context path of `petclinic`.
+The third instance runs on yet another GSC, with port 8082 and a web context path of `petclinic`.
+The last instance runs on the last GSC, with port 8083 and a web context path of `petclinic`.

 Now, lets assume that the first machine fails.
-This means that the first two web applications (8080 and 8081) will not be running.
-The end result of this failure will be that the two web application instances running on the machine that failed (each on its own GSC), will be deployed on the existing machine (assuming no SLA are defined).
-One of the GSCs on the machine that is still up, will run on 8080, and another will run on 8081.
+This means that the first 2 web applications (8080 and 8081) are no longer running.
+The end result of this failure is that the 2 web application instances running on the machine that failed (each on its own GSC), are deployed on the existing machine (assuming no SLA is defined).
+One of the GSCs on the machine that is still up will run on port 8080, and the other will run on port 8081.
 As you can see, the port number correlates to the instance number of the web application, and not to a specific location.

 # Shared Instantiation Mode

-The shared instantiation mode creates a single Jetty instance per GSC (JVM).
-Its actual configuration can be found within the XAP JAR file, under **org/openspaces/pu/container/jee/jetty/jetty.shared.pu.xml**.
-The benefits of this mode are obvious as only one instance of jetty is created per JVM (though note that the plain mode does share some resources between different Jetty instances).
+Shared mode creates a single Jetty instance per GSC (JVM).
+The mode configuration parameters are in the XAP JAR file, under `org/openspaces/pu/container/jee/jetty/jetty.shared.pu.xml`.
+The benefits of this mode are obvious as only one instance of Jetty is created per JVM (plain mode also shares some resources between different Jetty instances).

-The main difficulties when working with this mode come from the fact that it is possible that more than one web application instance will be running on the same GSC (JVM).
-In order to solve this problem, by default, when working in shared mode, the web context path is the actual web context, appended by a running number.
-For example, when deploying two instances of a petclinic web application, the first instance will be deployed under `petclinic_1` web app context, while the second will be deployed under `petclinic_2`.
+The main difficulties when working with this mode are due to the possibility for more than one web application instance to run on the same GSC (JVM).
+In order to solve this problem, by default when working in shared mode, the web context path is the actual web context, appended by a running number.
+For example, when deploying 2 instances of the petclinic web application, the first instance is deployed under `petclinic_1` web app context, while the second is deployed under `petclinic_2`.

-The ServiceGrid itself allows you to configure that only a single instance of a web application will be deployed on a GSC, using the **max-instances-per-vm** parameter.
+The service grid allows you to configure that only a single instance of a web application is deployed on a GSC, using the `max-instances-per-vm` parameter.
 In this case, the default behavior of appending a running number to the context is not needed, and it can be disabled by changing the deploy time property `web.context.unique` to `true`.

-There are many features that are exposed and can control how the shared instantiation model can be used.
-Following is an explanation of all the different parts within the **jetty.shared.pu.xml** and their nature.
+There are many features that are exposed and can control how  shared mode can be used.
+The following is an explanation of the properties in the `jetty.shared.pu.xml`.

 ## Configuration Properties

-The first part of the **jetty.shared.pu.xml** is the different deploy time properties that can be used to control it, with their respective default values.
+The first part of the `jetty.shared.pu.xml` is the different deploy-time properties that can be used to control it, with their respective default values.

 ```xml